Perfect Days: Plot

 Aya catches up with Hirayama to return his cassette.
 She asks to play it in his van one last time, and then gives him a thank-you kiss on the cheek, leaving him visibly startled.

 On his free day, Hirayama does his laundry, takes the film with his tree photos to be developed, cleans his flat, buys a new book, and dines at a restaurant where the proprietor shares gossip with him.
 Niko, Hirayama's niece, shows up unannounced, having run away from his wealthy estranged sister Keiko's home.
 Hirayama lets Niko accompany him to work during the next two days.
 They photograph the trees in the park and ride bikes together.
 Eventually, Keiko comes to pick up Niko in a chauffeured car.
-Keiko tells him that their father’s dementia has worsened and asks whether Hirayama will visit him in the nursing home where he lives.
+Keiko tells him that their father's dementia has worsened and asks whether Hirayama will visit him in the nursing home where he lives.
 She says that he does not recognise anything anymore and will not behave the way he did before.
 Hirayama sorrowfully refuses but hugs his sister goodbye.
 Before she leaves, she asks him whether he really cleans toilets for a living, and he says yes.
 As they drive away, Hirayama begins to cry inconsolably.

 The next day, Takashi quits without giving notice, leaving Hirayama to cover his shift.
-Later, as Hirayama goes to his usual restaurant, he sees the proprietor embracing a man.
+Later, as Hirayama goes to his usual restaurant, he sees the female proprietor embracing a man.
 Hirayama hurries off, buying cigarettes and three bottled highballs to consume at a nearby riverbank.
 The man Hirayama saw at the restaurant approaches and asks him for a cigarette.
 The man tells him the restaurant proprietor is his ex-wife whom he had not seen in seven years, and that she opened her restaurant the year after divorcing him.
 He says he visited her to make peace before he dies of cancer, telling Hirayama to look after her.
 Hirayama lightens the mood by offering him a drink and inviting him to play shadow tag, and they eventually part ways.

 The following morning, Hirayama begins another workweek.
 As he drives his van and listens to Nina Simone sing "Feeling Good", a range of powerful emotions wash over his face.